tsnl/qy/news/002 - Slices, Arrays, Pointers.md

         - too spooky: no way to load from an array at index as well as set to a pointer without overloading/refs
     - only pointers support `*` to de-reference, but there is no `get-pointer-to` syntax.
         - `int const* x = &42` in C++ would be replaced by `x = new(42)`
-        - this is because `&` in C++ uses the fact that memory for the argument is stored on the stack first
+        - this is because `&` in C++ uses the fact that memory for the argument is stored on the stack or data segment first

 When the program begins execution, it has no memory views.
 A program may acquire a memory view from an allocator or any function.